tmtsoftware/esw/docs/src/main/scripts/dsl/services/database-service.md

 ## Create a Database Connection (Read/Write Access)

 This API allows creating a connection to a database with read/write access.
-User name and password credentials should be stored in environment variables, and the names of these environment variables are passed as method parameters.
+Username and password credentials should be stored in environment variables, and the names of these environment variables are passed as method parameters.
 If the correct write access credentials can be obtained from these environment variables, then a database connection will be created with write access.
 It returns a Jooq `DSLContext` or fails with a DatabaseException.